fleek-network/fleek-network-docs/guides/Node Operators/getting-started-guide.md

 Once the Rust compiler completes, the generated binary will be available in the source code project directory.
 If you stick with the default, that'll look like `~/fleek-network/lightning/target/debug/lightning-node`.

-To avoid having to specify the pathname everytime, create a symbolic link to keep it short.
+To avoid having to specify the pathname every time, create a symbolic link to keep it short.
 Here we'll name the process as the global `lgtn`:

 ```sh
 sudo ln -s "~/fleek-network/lightning/target/debug/lightning-node" /usr/local/bin/lgtn